-Purpose of the Bonds
+Purposes of the Bonds

-Certain proceeds of the Bonds will be used in accordance with certain funds exchange agreements to refund or redeem outstanding obligations of the Authority and to refinance advances made under an outstanding line of credit to the Authority in order to refund outstanding obligations of the Authority (in the aggregate, the "Advance" and together with such outstanding obligations of the Authority, the "Refunded Obligations"), as more fully described in "PLAN OF FINANCING - The Refunding."
-Amounts received in exchange for such proceeds of the Bonds (the "exchanged amounts") together with other proceeds of the Bonds will be deposited in the Acquisition Fund established under the Indenture.
-Amounts on deposit in the Acquisition Fund will be used to purchase mortgage loans under the Authority's Qualified Single-Family Mortgage Program as further described herein (the "Mortgage Loans").
-See "SECURITY AND SOURCES OF PAYMENT - The Mortgage Loans."
+Certain proceeds of the Bonds will be deposited to an escrow fund and used to refund the Authority's outstanding Single Family Program Senior and Subordinate Bonds, 1991 Issue A and B (Federally Insured or Guaranteed Mortgage Loans) (collectively, the "Series 1991A and B Bonds") as described in "PLAN OF FINANCING - The Refundings - Refunding of Series 1991A and B Bonds."
+Certain of the mortgage loans currently held in the trust estates for the Series 1991A and B Bonds as further described herein (the "1991A and B Mortgage Loans") will be transferred to the Acquisition Fund at the time of delivery of the Bonds upon defeasance of the Series 1991A and B Bonds.
+See "SECURITY AND SOURCES OF PAYMENT - The Mortgage Loans and Zero Interest Loans - The 1991A and B Mortgage Loans."
+Proceeds of the Bonds will also be used in accordance with certain funds exchange agreements (i) to refund or redeem outstanding obligations of the Authority and (ii) to refinance advances made under an outstanding line of credit to the Authority in order to refund outstanding obligations of the Authority and obligations of certain other governmental issuers (in the aggregate, the "Advance" and, together with such outstanding obligations of the Authority referenced in (i), the "Refunded Obligations"), as more fully described in "PLAN OF FINANCING - The Refundings - Funds Exchange Agreement Refundings."
+Amounts received under such funds exchange agreements in exchange for such proceeds of the Bonds (the "exchanged amounts"), together with other proceeds of the Bonds, will be deposited in the Acquisition Fund established under the Indenture.
+Amounts on deposit in the Acquisition Fund will be used to originate new mortgage loans under the Authority's Qualified Single-Family Mortgage Program as further described herein (the "New Mortgage Loans").
+The 1991A and B Mortgage Loans and the New Mortgage Loans are collectively referred to herein as the "Mortgage Loans."
+Such amounts deposited to the Acquisition Fund up to \$500,000 may alternatively be used to acquire certain zero interest mortgage loans (the "Zero Interest Loans") as further described in "SECURITY AND SOURCES OF PAYMENT - The Mortgage Loans and Zero Interest Loans."
 Proceeds of the Bonds or certain exchanged amounts will also be used to pay costs of issuance and capitalized interest associated with the Bonds.
 See "PLAN OF FINANCING - Sources and Uses of Funds."